-This is a forum where Student Representative and staff meet to discuss the matters emerging on the Management and Leadership programme.
+This is a forum where the Student Representatives and staff meet to discuss the matters emerging in the Management and Leadership programme.
 This includes any issues but also deals with future developments and things that are going well.
 The PVG meeting also looks at student survey results.